 Using music to create one-off experiences has been key to Coors Light’s Ice Cave Rave, activated this year across cities including Birmingham, Dublin, Sheffield, Glasgow and Manchester.
-The focus of the campaign, devised with agency Sense, was to drive a real-world experience and showcase the “ice-cold refreshment” brand proposition.
+The focus of the campaign, devised with agency Sense, was to drive a real-world live brand experience and showcase the “ice-cold refreshment” brand proposition.

 Coors linked up with dance music magazine Mixmag to give guests the chance to interact with a number of “icy” touch points within a “cave” – such as a Coors Light Bar serving pints and Coors Light cocktails, a DJ booth and dance floor – while a gif booth and Instagram printer encouraged visitors to share their musical brand experiences through social media.